Maidansky, PT, DPT

 Chastka, PT, DPT, WCS

-Jessica earned her Bachelor’s in Exercise Science from the University of Louisiana at Monroe, while playing softball.
+Jessica (she/her) earned her Bachelor’s in Exercise Science from the University of Louisiana at Monroe, while playing softball.
 She received a Doctorate in Physical Therapy from University of Texas Medical Branch in Galveston in August 2015.
 In 2019 she became Board Certified in Women’s Health, through the American Board of Physical Therapy Specialists.

 For the last five years she has been working as a pelvic floor physical therapist, treating people who have pelvic pain, leakage, urgency, frequency and constipation.
 This includes the pregnant and postpartum population as well as people with chronic pain.
 She is passionate about making her patients feel heard and seen, validating those who feel that their problems are not worth mentioning because everyone has them or because embarrassed to talk about them.